phpDocumentor/phpDocumentor/docs/PSR.md

 Specific Tags MAY have an "Inline PHPDoc" section at the end of the "Tag" definition.
-An "Inline PHPDoc" is a "PHPDoc" element enclosed in braces and is only present at the end of a "Tag" sequence.
-Unless specified otherwise in a "Tag" definition, the "Inline PHPDoc" element will replace any description that could have been provided.
+An "Inline PHPDoc" is a "PHPDoc" element enclosed in braces and is only present at the end of a "Tag" sequence unless specified otherwise in a "Tag" definition, the "Inline PHPDoc" element MUST replace any description that COULD have been provided.

 An example can be the @method tag.
 This tag may be augmented using an "Inline PHPDoc" to provide additional information regarding the parameters,